H-Blues/H-Blues/README.md

 I am a student from China and my major is Software Engineering.

-- :mortar_board: I finished my undergraduate in NUIST :cn: and SETU :ireland:.
+- :mortar_board: I finished my undergraduate of Software Engineering in NUIST :cn: and SETU :ireland:.
+- :man_student: Studying MSc Financial Technology in University of Bristol :uk: now.
 - :dart: I am interested in blockchain and want to become a full-stack developer.
 - :briefcase: I’m now working in [Neo](https://neo.org/) as a frontend intern. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">